lisp/de.setf.resource/README.md

 the porting threshold should be low.
 The allegro interface is on-hold as it does not fit in the free edition.

-The [documentation](./documentation/package_DE.SETF.RESOURCE.xhtml) desribes the implemented API.
+The [documentation](./documentation/package_DE.SETF.RESOURCE.xhtml) describes the implemented API.

 2010-08-09: The latest push includes the first thoughts on how to use a triple store to back an STM for CLOS.
 As early as it is, one may wish to stay with the previous version for a bit.